 - In The Legend of Zelda: Link's Awakening, it shows all treasure chests, the boss's location, and also causes a chime to sound when a key is located in the current room.

-- In The Legend of Zelda: Ocarina of Time, it shows all treasure chests and the boss's location.
+- From The Legend of Zelda: Ocarina of Time onward, it shows all treasure chests and the boss's location.

 - Luigi's quest in Paper Mario: The Thousand-Year Door revolves around one of these.
 According to Luigi, the face of the so-called Marvelous Compass was split into seven shards, and each shard points to the location of the next.